 The internship is for up to 20 days and can be undertaken one day a week for the semester, or in an intensive block.
 The internship is a work experience opportunity and is not remunerated.

-Applications for 2016 internships are now open.
-It is anticipated that four internships will be offered throughout the year.
+Applications for 2016 internships are now closed.
+It is anticipated that four internships will be offered shortly.
+Applicants will be notified of the outcome of the selection process.